jefedigital/gitwhisper/README.md

 ## Installation

 ```
-pip install gitwhipper
+pip install gitwhisper
 ```

-gitwhipper requires Python 3.6 or higher.
+gitwhisper requires Python 3.6 or higher.
 It is compatible with any standard Git installation.

 ## Usage

 Here is a simple example to generate a commit message:

 ```
-gitwhipper commit
+gitwhisper commit
 ```

-gitwhipper will analyze changes and prompt you to review and edit the generated commit message.
+gitwhisper will analyze changes and prompt you to review and edit the generated commit message.

 To utilize code review assistance